At Leith We Value Privacy

 4. Processing of personal data related to other professionals

-In additional we process personal data as described under clause 3 in relation to third party recommendations for new members.
+In addition we process personal data as described under clause 3 in relation to third party recommendations for new members.
 Our legal basis is legitimate interests.

 We also process contact information regarding representatives for our service providers and customers (legal basis is contract) and potential members, potential service providers and participants in our events aimed at the business world (legal basis is legitimate interests).
 We process data on the latter categories for the purpose of identifying potential members and providers, and for as long as the persons are considered as potential members or potential service providers.